hollyhoward78/ask-holly-how/_pages/about.md

   Since launching Ask Holly How in 2012, Holly has worked with over 200 businesses through her private consulting and business growth program.
-She has a rich background as a professional ballet dancer, music therapist, medical researcher, bassoonist, and a VP of Operations and Finance.
+She has a rich background as a professional ballet dancer, music therapist, medical researcher, bassoonist, VP of Operations and Finance, and Professor of Business at Pratt Institute.
 Each of these pursuits has allowed her to shape her approach and philosophy to helping entrepreneurs grow their business without sacrificing their souls.
 about-image: /images/Holly_Portrait.jpg
 about-image-caption: Holly Howard &mdash; Principal
 about-email: hhoward@askhollyhow.com